dkosmari/hid-wiimote-plus/README.md

 2. Better battery status reporting, to make it interact more nicely with desktop environments.

-3. Memory allocation is done in the module's scope, so it's guaranteed to be released when the module unloads.
+3. Memory allocation is done in the device's scope, so it's guaranteed to be released when the device is removed.

-4. Accelerometer and gyro devices register proper metadata (`INPUT_PROP_ACCELEROMETER` and correct units.)
+4. Accelerometer and gyro devices report proper metadata (`INPUT_PROP_ACCELEROMETER` and correct units.)

 5. Sticks (Nunchuk and Classic Controller) don't invert the Y axis anymore.
 Positive